-- 1/2 recipe pie dough (see Pâte Brisée recipe)
+- 1 recipe pie dough, enough for one bottom crust (see Pâte Brisée recipe)

 - 2 tablespoons olive oil

 - 10 ounces asparagus spears, cut on the diagonal into 1-inch long pieces

 - 1/2 pound ham, cut into 1/4-inch cubes

 - Freshly ground pepper

 - 1/2 cup milk